Marriage in Ancient Israel

 Boaz was Ruth’s kinsman by marriage.
 He wasn’t her brother-in-law since Naomi had only two sons and both died in Moab.
 Boaz was a member of Elimelech’s clan, probably a cousin.
 After Naomi’s arrival home Boaz takes Ruth under his protection.
 Naomi inherited property from her dead husband since they had no children and this property represented her security.
 However, Naomi wanted Ruth to have a husband and security, and since Ruth had essentially become a Jewish proselyte, then she would have to marry someone in Naomi’s tribe.
 Naomi devised an ingenious plan.
 She decides to sell the inherited property knowing that one of her male relatives must buy it in order to keep it in the clan.
 Whoever redeems the property must take responsibility for her and Ruth.
 So, in this story the law of property redemption and yibbum become intertwined.

 When Boaz discovers Naomi’s plan, he realizes there is a relative closer in consanguinity to Ruth than him.
 The other relative elects not to marry Ruth, probably because he did not have a son and did not want to risk investing capital in property he would gain no benefit from and be forced to bequeath his own inheritance to the first-born of a Moabite.
 Boaz was then free to acquire Naomi’s property and Ruth.
-Boaz’s unselfishness and willingness to invest in the future for Ruth’s sake makes him a giant of a man in the annals of Scripture.
+Boaz’s unselfishness and willingness to invest in the future for Ruth’s sake makes him a great hero in the annals of Scripture.

 There is irony in the story.
 If only one of Naomi’s sons had died the other son would have had to marry Ruth and they might never have left Moab and Ruth would not have been in the genealogy of Yeshua.

 Polygamy was sanctioned by Torah and commonly practiced among ancient Israelites and Jews in the apostolic era (Sanh.
 2:4; Yeb.
 44a; Josephus, Ant.
 XVII, 1:2; Justin Martyr, Dialogue with Trypho the Jew, §134).
 See my article on Polygamy.
 Scripture sometimes identifies mates of polygamous men as concubines (Heb. pilegesh).
 The normal Hebrew word for wife is ishshah.
 In Jewish society a pilegesh was a legitimate wife, though of lower rank than the principal wife, which is indicated by the references to a pilegesh as wife (Gen 25:1; 30:4; 35:22; 2 Sam 12:11; 16:22; 1 Chron 1:32), a pilegesh's husband (Judg 19:3), the pilegesh's "father-in-law" (Judg 19:4), and the pilegesh's "son-in-law" (Judg 19:5).
-In Israelite culture a pilegesh did not cohabit with a man unless married to him.
+In Israelite culture the cohabitation of a pilegesh with a man constituted legitimate marriage.